starship/starship/docs/config/README.md

 ## Dart

 The `dart` module shows the currently installed version of Dart.
-The module will be shown if any of the following conditions are met:
+By default the module will be shown if any of the following conditions are met:

 - The current directory contains a file with `.dart` extension
 - The current directory contains a `.dart_tool` directory